Sai-Lalith-Sistla/Sai-Lalith-Sistla/README.md

 7. **Gesture recognition | Deep Learning**
 8. **Style Transfer using GANS**

-Thesis submited for
+Thesis submited for as part of my thesis at LJMU
-10. **[PREPROCESSING-TECHNIQUES-FOR-OBFUSCATION-IDENTIFICATION](https://github.com/Sai-Lalith-Sistla/PREPROCESSING-TECHNIQUES-FOR-OBFUSCATION-IDENTIFICATION)**  (WIP : Public Repo-Clone of Code submited as part of my thesis at LJMU.)
+10. **[PREPROCESSING-TECHNIQUES-FOR-OBFUSCATION-IDENTIFICATION](https://github.com/Sai-Lalith-Sistla/PREPROCESSING-TECHNIQUES-FOR-OBFUSCATION-IDENTIFICATION)**  (WIP : Public Repo-Clone of Code used to sypport my thesis.)

 ### Misc Projects
 1. **[AITAH-gender-bias](https://github.com/Sai-Lalith-Sistla/AITAH-gender-bias)**
    (WIP) Influence of gender in being an A$$ H0l3.
-3. - **Video Processing Automation**
+2. **Video Processing Automation**
    WIP - Idea phase: a GPU-accelerated script to detect and categorize video clips from an SMB server. helps me sort & delete duplicate clips of video